closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 that the team was familiar with than [Flutter's](https://flutter.dev/showcase) does.

-**Performance**: Flutter is going to be more performant as it is compiled, while React Native relies on the JavaScript bridge for communication between native and JavaScript.
+**Performance**: Flutter is going to be more performant,  since it is compiled to native code, while React Native relies on the JavaScript bridge for communication between native and JavaScript.
 However, in our research we determined that for our use case the performance difference wasn't likely to be a big differentiator.